emf-creaf/emf_web/content/workflows/r_parallel_computing_tech_doc/index.md

 > **Tip**
 >
-> In the following examples we will be using 4 cores, but if your system has less than that, please
+> In the following examples we will be using 4 cores, but if your system has less
-> change it to a valid number.
+> than that, please change it to a valid number.
 {.alert .alert-info}

 ### `foreach` and `doParallel`

-In a very similar way to a `for` loop we can use the `foreach` and `doParallel` packages to build a loop that will run the files in paralell (<a href="#lst-foreach" class="quarto-xref">Listing 6</a>):
+In a very similar way to a `for` loop we can use the `foreach` and `doParallel` packages to build a loop that will run the bootstrap models in paralell (<a href="#lst-foreach" class="quarto-xref">Listing 6</a>):

 <div id="lst-foreach">